A few years ago, I wrote about the recurring problem of the overburdened infantry soldier, noting that;

 2 – Payload

 A light-role infantry platoon carries significant a ‘collective load’; water, 7.62mm link, NLAW and batteries for example.
 These will be distributed across the individuals in the platoon as the platoon moves toward its objective.
 The actual payload could be based on various combinations of platoon equipment and stores but anywhere between 400kg and 1,200kg would seem appropriate, depending on terrain and other factors.
 Previous studies around the Light Tactical Mobility Platform (LTMP) from Projects PAYNE and ATLAS suggested 750kg plus for 72 hours of operation and this would be the objective.
-The payload area should be a simple load-bed with tie-down points
+The payload area should be a simple load bed with tie-down points

-Light role platoons do not hold any equipment to handle pallets and so having the ability to carry a pallet might seem superfluous, but if something like the Eclipse Engineering JMIC were used, many benefits could be realised through the supply chain, in this context, have pre-packed platoon stores.
+Light role platoons do not hold any equipment to handle pallets so having the ability to carry a pallet might seem superfluous, but if something like the Eclipse Engineering JMIC were used, many benefits could be realised through the supply chain, in this context, have pre-packed platoon stores.

 The Joint Modular Intermodal Container (JMIC) is dimensionally compatible with ISO flat racks and containers, factory to the frontline, as the strapline goes.